Northfield Town F.C.: History

-The 2013–14 season was the last season in the Midland Football Combination, in which 'The Town' finished 13th before entering the newly formed Midland Football League for the 2014–15 season.
-For the 2021–22 season the club went through some major changes and made the decision to join the Birmingham and District Football League, with the hope this will help the clubs growth in the long term.
-The changes made have started to come to fruition sooner than expected, with a rise for the senior first team back to the Midland Football League Division 2 for the 2024–25 season, a creation of a development team to help our players transitioning from U18 to open age football competing in the Birmingham and District Football League in season 2023–24, our first venture into the Midland Floodlit Youth League for our U18 team in season 2024-25 and for the season 2023-24 we created a girls section at the club with our first girls team playing in the Central Warwickshire Girls Football League.
-Along with all this we have managed to keep growing the junior section of the club with our teams competing in the Midland Junior Premier League, the Mercian Junior Football League, the Central Warwickshire Youth Football League and the Central Warwickshire Girls Football League.
+The 2013/14 season was the last season in the Midland Football Combination, in which 'The Town' finished 13th before entering the newly formed Midland Football League for the 2014/15 season.
+'The Town' had some successful seasons from 2013/14 through to 2020/21 reaching cup finals, gaining promotion from Division 3 and becoming the 2018/19 Division 2 Champions.
+Leading up to the 2021/22 season, following the previous two seasons being hampered by the COVID-19 pandemic, the club reviewed its long term future and made some major changes which led to the conscious decision for the senior first team to join the Birmingham and District Football League, with the hope this would help the clubs growth in the long term.

+The club's development plan started to come to fruition sooner than expected, the senior first team had two successful seasons in the Birmingham and District Football League, so for the 2023/24 season we applied to go back to the Midland Football League (gaining promotion from Division 3 that same season), there was the creation of a development team (to help players transitioning from U18s football to open age football) continuing to play in the Birmingham and District Football League, and a girls section at the club was created, with the first girls team playing in the Central Warwickshire Girls Football League.
+The club's success continued for the 2024/25 season with their first venture into the Midland Floodlit Youth League for the U18 team, and the senior first team winning the Division 2 title in our first season back in the division.
+Along with all this, the junior section of the club has teams currently competing in the Midland Junior Premier League, the Central Warwickshire Youth Football League and the Central Warwickshire Girls Football League.

-During the 2024/25 season the club broke the previous record attendance (of 124 people set in the 2016/17 season Vs Montpellier) twice.
+During the 2024/25 season, the club broke the previous record attendance (of 124 people set in the 2016/17 season Vs Montpellier) twice.
 Firstly Vs Cadbury Athletic, with 151 people attending the match, and then again, on what was viewed as the division two title decider, Vs Knowle F.C. with 393 people attending the match.
-If Knowle F.C. had won that match, they were the league champions, if Northfield Town won, it meant that the title wouldn't be decided until Northfield Town had played their next two fixtures, fortunately Northfield Town won 1–0, and then won the following fixture to be crowned the division two champions.
+If Knowle F.C. had won that match, they were the league champions, if Northfield Town won, it meant that the title wouldn't be decided until Northfield Town had played their next two fixtures, fortunately Northfield Town won 1-0, and then won the following fixture to be crowned the division two champions.